-Deception to Obtain Matter Harmful to Juveniles
+Deception to Obtain Matter Harmful to Juveniles in Columbus, OH

 Lawyer for Deception to Obtain Matter Harmful to Juveniles in Columbus, OH

 The crime of deception to obtain matter harmful to juveniles is a misdemeanor offense that could result in jail time and fines.
 The long-term, collateral consequences can be equally—if not more—severe.
 For example, certain businesses in Columbus and surrounding areas of Ohio deny employment to people who have been convicted of this sex crime.